Neonatal Abstinence Syndrome

 Almost every drug and medicine passes from the mother’s bloodstream through the placenta

 to her unborn baby.
-If the mother uses street drugs, it can also cause the unborn
+If the mother uses substances that affect her nervous system,

-the drug is no longer available, the baby goes through withdrawal.
+drug.
+But because the drug is no longer available, the baby may have withdrawal symptoms.

 Some drugs and medicines are more likely to cause the syndrome than others.
-But nearly
+In general,

-- Opiates like heroin and prescribed medicines such as codeine and oxycodone
+Opioids, such as heroin, and prescribed medicines, such as codeine and oxycodone

 Who is at risk for neonatal abstinence syndrome?

-likely to get prenatal care.
-This can also increase the risks for both mother and
+to get prenatal care.
+This can also increase the risks for both mother and baby.

 What are the symptoms of neonatal abstinence syndrome?

-Symptoms of withdrawal may start as soon as 24 to 48 hours after birth.
-Or they may
+Withdrawal symptoms may start as soon as 24 to 48 hours after birth.
+Or they may start

 Premature babies may have a lower risk for withdrawal symptoms or have less severe